- Employment Law Guide

 - Report hazardous conditions and make a complaint of an alleged danger or safety or health violation to MSHA, a State agency, a mine operator, an operator's agent or a miner's representative.

 - Obtain an inspection of the mine where reasonable grounds exist to believe that an imminent danger, or a violation of the Act or of a safety or health standard exists;

-- Receive health and safety training;
+- Withdraw from the mine for not having the required health and safety training;

 - Be paid during certain periods of time when a mine or part of a mine has been closed because of a withdrawal order;